openvinotoolkit/open_model_zoo/demos/multi_channel/face_detection_demo/README.md

 Options:

     -h                           Print a usage message
     -i                           Required.
-An comma separated list of inputs to process.
+A comma separated list of inputs to process.
 Each input must be a single image, a folder of images or anything that cv::VideoCapture can process.
     -loop                        Optional.
 Enable reading the inputs in a loop.
     -duplicate_num               Optional.
 Multiply the inputs by the given factor.
 For example, if only one input is provided, but -ni is set to 2, the demo uses half of images from the input as it was the first input and another half goes as the second input.
     -m "<path>"                  Required.
 Path to an .xml file with a trained model.
       -l "<absolute_path>"       Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementations
+Absolute path to a shared library with the kernel implementations
           Or
       -c "<absolute_path>"       Required for GPU custom kernels.
-Absolute path to an .xml file with the kernels descriptions -d "<device>"                Optional.
+Absolute path to an .xml file with the kernel descriptions -d "<device>"                Optional.
 Specify the target device for a network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo looks for a suitable plugin for a specified device.
     -bs                          Optional.
 Batch size for processing (the number of frames processed per infer request) -nireq                       Optional.
 Number of infer requests